pavan951527/data-science-portfolio/README.md

 # data-science-portfolio
-This repository containing of portfolio of my data science projects which was done by my own.
+This repository containing of portfolio of my Data Science projects which was done by my own.
 # Contents
+## Machine learning